-Yutaka Masuda has a great tutorial of calling Fortran subroutines from R with its Foreign Function Interface (FFI).
+Yutaka Masuda has a great tutorial on extending R with Fortran using R’s Foreign Function Interface (FFI).

 https://masuday.github.io/fortran_tutorial/r.html

-This FFI approach has two limitations.
-First, it copies R objects, which hurts performance when passing a large R object to Fortran subroutines.
+The FFI approach has two major limitations.
+First, it copies R objects, which hurts performance when passing a large R array to Fortran.
 Second, R does not natively support 64-bit integers.
 R will convert an integer larger than 2^31 - 1 to a double-precision real number.
-This feature makes it difficult to pass a very long vector or large matrix/array to Fortran subroutines because its dimension needs to be an integer.
-Fortunately, We can use the R package dotCall64 to deal with these limitations.
+This feature makes it difficult to pass a large R array to Fortran because its size/shape needs to be an integer.
+Fortunately, we can use the R package dotCall64 to tackle these limitations.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!